soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 #### Cons

 - It was not maintained seriously, no commit for 6 days.
 A lot of risk on future support and maintenance.
-- The UI was not there and all I had to bet on was a PR, which was probably accepted by the repo owner.
+- The UI was not there and all I had to bet on was a PR, which will be probably accepted by the repo owner.
+(It did not)
 - The UI PR was not exactly like the original wordle game, but far from it.

 ### ReactJS/Tailwind Wordle